-From Unified Logging with Fluentd by Phil Wilkins
+From Logging in Action by Phil Wilkins

 Let’s image that you’re familiar with Fluentd’s architecture and how to deploy it and dive right into the classic “Hello World” exercise.

 Hello World scenario